Policy 6-311: Faculty Retention and Tenure

 - Section 1.
 Definitions and Qualifications

 - To hold a position with tenure means that appointment to such a position is considered permanent and is not subject to termination or substantial reduction in status without adequate cause, provided that in all cases the services of the individual continue to be needed and that funds are available to pay for them.
-Only the regular faculty ranks of professor, associate professor, and assistant professor are tenure ranks.
-Service in any regular faculty rank, including the rank of instructor, except as otherwise provided in Faculty Regulations, Section 2.D, (Policy 6-300), shall be counted as part of the pretenure probationary period.
+Only the tenure-line faculty ranks of professor, associate professor, and assistant professor are tenure ranks.
+Service in any tenure-line faculty rank, including the rank of instructor, except as otherwise provided in Faculty Regulations, Section 2.D, (Policy 6-300), shall be counted as part of the pretenure probationary period.
 Tenure, or the right to achieve tenure, cannot be waived.
-Appointments to all auxiliary faculty positions (research, clinical, lecturer, adjunct, and visiting positions), and to all administrative positions, including the offices of vice president, dean, director, chairperson of divisions, and chairperson of department, are without significance for the holding or achieving of tenure.
-Tenure is established only in an academic subdivision, such as a department, a free-standing division (not within a department), a school or college.
-Tenure is established in a school or college only if it is not divided into departments or free-standing divisions.1 In other university subdivisions not designated as academic departments, free-standing divisions, schools, or colleges, appointments to regular faculty ranks are not made and tenure is not granted.
+Appointments to all career-line, adjunct, and visiting faculty positions, and to all administrative positions, including the offices of vice president, dean, director, chairperson of divisions, and chairperson of department, are without significance for the holding or achieving of tenure.
+Tenure is established only in an academic subdivision, such as a department, a free-standing division (not within a department), a school, or a college.
+Tenure is established in a school or college only if it is not divided into departments or free-standing divisions.1 In other university subdivisions not designated as academic departments, free-standing divisions, schools, or colleges, appointments to tenure-line faculty ranks are not made and tenure is not granted.
 Individuals in administrative positions may hold a faculty position with tenure in an academic subdivision.
 A faculty member who transfers from one academic subdivision to another loses tenure status in the former department.
 The academic subdivision to which the faculty member transfers may require service for the full probationary period appropriate to the person's academic rank or may accept any or all of the years of satisfactory service completed in the former department toward tenure.
-An individual holding regular faculty appointments in two or more academic subdivisions must be considered separately for retention and tenure in each of them according to the criteria of each department.
+An individual holding tenure-line faculty appointments in two or more academic subdivisions must be considered separately for retention and tenure in each of them according to the criteria of each department.

 - Section 2.
 References